What Is an AI Thinking Partner?

 Challenges the premise, not just the question

-Before answering, it considers whether the question is the right one.
-"How do I write a better tagline" often means "my positioning is unclear."
+Before it answers, it asks whether the question is the right one.
+"How do I write a better tagline" often actually means "my positioning is unclear."
 A thinking partner follows the thread to the real problem.

 Holds a point of view under pressure

-It doesn't abandon its perspective when you push back.
+It doesn't fold the moment you push back.
 It engages with your counterargument.
-If you're wrong, it says so — and explains why.
+If you're wrong, it says so and explains why.
 If you're right, it updates.
 The exchange is productive because both sides are actually participating.

 Asks what you're really trying to solve

 The surface request is rarely the actual problem.
-A thinking partner asks what success looks like, what you've already tried, and what felt wrong about it.
-Context makes the answer sharper.
+A thinking partner asks what success looks like, what you tried, and what felt off about it.
+Context sharpens the answer.

 Thinks in specifics, not generalities

-Generic advice is a failure mode of consensus AI.
-A thinking partner gives you answers that are particular to your situation — not principles so broad they could apply to anyone.
+Generic advice is the failure mode of consensus AI.
+A thinking partner gives you answers particular to your situation.
+Not principles so broad they could apply to anyone.

 Resists the urge to be agreeable

-Most AI is trained with heavy pressure toward user satisfaction, which creates a subtle but powerful bias toward telling people what they want to hear.
-A thinking partner is designed to be useful, which is different from being pleasant.
+Most AI gets trained under heavy pressure toward user satisfaction.
+The result is a subtle but powerful bias toward telling people what they want to hear.
+A thinking partner is designed to be useful.
+Useful is different from pleasant.

 HOW TO WORK WITH